-Learn more in our previous article, “Seasonal Business Cash Flow Management.”
+Learn more from our previous article, “Seasonal Business Cash Flow Management.”

 Common Invoice Factoring Terms

-- Accounts receivable: money owed to a business for delivered work or services
+- Accounts receivable: open, unpaid invoices or the money owed to a business for delivered work or services.

-- Notice of Assignment: The Notice of Assignment is a legally binding notice sent to our client’s customers advising them to redirect payments on all client accounts to Bankers Factoring.
+- Notice of Assignment: The Notice of Assignment in factoring is a legally binding notice sent to your customers advising them to redirect payments on client accounts to Bankers Factoring.
 Under the UCC laws, if a customer pays any other party, they have not relieved their legal obligation to pay the factoring company.

 Visit our complete glossary of factoring terms.